Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 #### Background

+Since AlphaGo computed stone coordinates results were made through the hand of a substitute driver during the game, the advanced software for the hardware is considered.
 The idea of physical operation of AlphaGo(Google DeepMind) in Gomoku and checker game is the motivation of this project.
-By this project, users may interact with an intelligent co-robot by playing games by themselves.
-In the project, UR5e(Universal Robot) is used with ROS-based robot control.
+By designing the combination of hardware and software using a vision sensor and robot will provide a user-friendly service.
+In this project, users may interact with an intelligent co-robot by playing games by themselves.

 #### Objective